PlanBase/PdfLayoutManager/README.md

 #### Q: Why doesn't PdfLayoutManager line-wrap my insanely long single-word test string properly?
 **A:** For text wrapping to work, the text needs occasional whitespace.
 In HTML, strings without whitespace do not wrap at all!
 In PdfLayoutManager, a long enough string will wrap at some point wider than the cell.

 The text wrapping algorithm picks a slightly long starting guess for where to wrap the text, then steps backward looking for whitespace.
-If it doesn't find any whitspace, it splits the first line at it's original guess length and continues trying to wrap the rest of the text on the next line.
+If it doesn't find any whitspace, it splits the first line at its original guess length and continues trying to wrap the rest of the text on the next line.

 # License
 GNU Affero General Public License